Allenbya holmesae: History and classification

 The subordinal placement of Dysagrionidae is controversial.
 Until 2021 the family had been treated as likely belonging to the living odonate suborder Zygoptera, however the known head morphology of the included species has led to occasional placement questions.
 The Cretaceous dysagrionid genus Congqingia has had affiliation with the suborder Anisozygoptera and Dysagrionidae has been noted to be Zygoptera(?) on occasion.
-Archibald, Cannings, and Robert Erickson evaluated the known head morphology of the fossils and concluded that they did not belong to any of the three defined odonate suborders, but instead were part of a new subfamily they named Cephalozygoptera.
+Archibald, Cannings, and Robert Erickson evaluated the known head morphology of the fossils and concluded that they did not belong to any of the three defined odonate suborders, but instead were part of a new suborder they named Cephalozygoptera.
 The suborder was based on the zygopteran body plan, but considered distinct due to the eye to head capsule structure and distances.
 Unlike zygopterans where the head is 3–5 times as wide as long, in cephalozygopterans the heads are only around double as wide as long making them narrower then in any zygopterans.
 The distance between the eyes in cephalozygopterans, at about one eye width, was also suggested to be different from known zygopterans where the width is typically at more than doubled.
 The erection of Cephalozygoptera was criticized by Andre Nel and Darren Zheng (2021) who argued that the noted differences were due in part to deformation of the head and eye areas during deposition and fossilization combined with characters that are present in a larger group of odonates than Archibald, Cannings, and Erickson reported.
 Based on their review and critique of the justifications for cephalozygoptera, Nel and Zhang considered the name and grouping unwarranted and proposed it to be treated as a synonym of Zygoptera.
 Archibald and Cannings (2021) responded to the arguments, maintaining that Cephalozygoptera as valid.
 In subsequent papers both suborders have been used, depending on if the author group includes Archibald or Nel.